iurisman/rust-dust/error/README.md

 * Potentially a source of resource leaks due to early termination.
 * Undermines compiler's ability to reason about the source code.

+### Living without Exceptions — Again

 When it comes to exceptions, Rust takes the high road: if it can't do them well, it won't do them at all.
 (So does Go, but — curiously — not Swift (2014, Apple), another LLVM based language.)
-### Living without Exceptions — Again
+Instead, Rust offers two error handling mechanisms: panic and `Result`.

+#### Panic

+Panics are meant to be used for systemic unrecoverable errors.
+It can be triggered explicitly with the `panic!` macro, or is triggered implicitly by
+* Calling `unwrap()` on `Result` if it is `Err`. `Result` is the subject of the next section.
+* Calling `unwrap()` on `Option` if it is `None`.
+* Calling `expect()` on either `Result` or `Option`, which is just a variation of `unwrap()' that allows the caller to attach last words to the panic.
+* Various arithmetic exceptions, such as division by zero and integer overflow.
+* Out-of-bounds array index.

+It is possible to recover from panic with `std::panic::catch_unwind` and even to trigger a custom panic with `std::panic::panic_any()` which takes an arbitrary type that can be accessed later at the point of recovery.
+This mechanism however is not meant for mimicking exception handling a la Java.

+Note that panic is thread-local; panic in a non-main thread will terminate the thread, but not the process.
+There are however errors that are more disruptive than panics, most importantly the out-of-memory condition.
+At this time of this writing it does not cause panic but rather terminates the process regardless what thread received it.